Murder of Sheree Beasley

 Sheree Joy Beasley (25 February 1985 – 29 June 1991) was an Australian schoolgirl from Rosebud, an outer suburb of Melbourne, Victoria.

-Six-year-old Beasley was kidnapped, raped and murdered by Robert Arthur Selby Lowe in June 1991.
+Beasley was kidnapped, raped and murdered by Robert Arthur Selby Lowe in June 1991.

 Her body was found three months later, in an advanced state of decomposition, on 24 September 1991 in a stormwater drain.

 One of the leading items that led to Lowe's incarceration was based on patient care sessions that were recorded by police investigators and later by his psychotherapist.

 On the 24th anniversary of her murder, a memorial service was held at her grave, which many members of the community attended.

 Murder

 Beasley rode her bicycle to a nearby milk bar, where she was abducted by Robert Lowe, a Sunday school teacher, church elder and travelling salesman.

 Lowe had apparently targeted Beasley because he had seen her alone on several previous occasions.
 A possible explanation for the lack of supervision was that Beasley had been transferred several times between the custody of her mother and the custody of her maternal and paternal grandparents.

 After the abduction, several witnesses said that they had seen a middle-aged man driving a blue car containing a "distressed child".

 Lowe had a history of crimes involving children.
 Before Beasley's murder, he had had multiple offences for indecent exposure, which had been aimed at young girls.

 Months after the murder, he was seeing a psychotherapist because he was having marital problems.
 His therapist, Margaret Hobbs, eventually began to suspect that he was involved in the murder of Beasley.
 Lowe had given suspicious statements, saying that he did not remember where he was on the day Beasley died and that he felt police were closing in on him.

 The police had interviewed Lowe after the abduction, and they later tape-recorded some of his sessions with Hobbs (initially without her knowledge).
 After being informed of the recording, Hobbs gave her permission for more taping, as she was disturbed by Lowe's statements.